NicholasRaynes/NicholasRaynes/README.md

 - 🎨 Have a background in creating digital art, specifically pixelated landscapes and environments.

-- ⭐ Goal for Summer 2022: Create and deploy a personal portfolio website, to showcase my digital art. ✅
+- ⭐ Summer 2022 Goal: Create and deploy a personal portfolio website, to showcase my digital art. ✅

 - 📫 How to reach me:<br/>